jamesheald/COIN/README.md

 #### Group average data

 To calculate the negative log-likelihood for group average data, create an array of objects (one per participant).
-For each object, define the model parameters, paradigm and adaptation data via the appropriate [properties](#properties):
+For each object, define the model parameters, paradigm and adaptation data for the participant via [properties](#properties):
 ```
 for p = 1:P % loop over participants